crf8472/libarcstk/examples/README.md

 # Example applications

-libarcstk comes with 4 mini examples for what can be done with libarcstk and how this is to be done.
-Each of the examples refers to one of the main modules of libarcstk.
+libarcstk comes with 4 optional executables.
+Those are mini-examples for what can be done with libarcstk and how this is to be done.
+Each of the examples refers to one of the main modules of libarcstk (calculate, id, dbar, verify).

-Building the examples requires libarcstk to have been successfully build (e.g. the .so-file residing in ``build/``.).
-If you do not intend to use g++, adjust the Makefiles to your compiler before building the examples.
-It is also possible to compile the examples regularly in the course of the build process when configuring ``-DWITH_EXAMPLES=ON``.
-In this case, find the compiled binaries in your directory ``build/examples/`` where a build directory for each example is located after build.
+To build the examples set the switch ``-DWITH_EXAMPLES=ON`` when configuring the project.
+In this case, find the compiled binaries after build in your directory ``build/examples/`` where a build directory for each example is located.

-The example applications are linked against the libarcstk.so object in the build tree!
-Use each example application exclusively in the directory it was compiled since it is only guaranteed to work from there.
+The example applications are linked against the compiled libarcstk binary in the build tree!
+They are not suited to work in a regular system install.
+Do not install them to another platform and do not rely on them in your production!

 The motivation of the examples is demonstration, not productive use.
-Backup any file before using it as input for the example applications!
+It is necessary to carefully backup any file before using it as input for the example applications!

 Note: The example applications do exclusively target situations where an entire album as a single audio file along with its metadata (as a Cuesheet) is to be